e0425705/ip/docs/README.md

         * `delete 3`: Deletes the task in index 3 of the list.
         * `find CS`: Searches through task list for description with the CS in it.
         * `help`: Prints out the commands available and their respective formats.
-        * `save`: Saves current list into storage file.
+        * `save`: Saves current list into duke.storage file.
-        * `bye`: Saves current list into storage file and exits application.
+        * `bye`: Saves current list into duke.storage file and exits application.
 1. Refer to Features below for more commands and their details.

 ## Features